Looking After Your Mind & Body When The Clocks Go Back

 When the clocks go back, a flipped sleep cycle comes back around as you (and the kids!) essentially get to sleep in.
 At first, it feels great.
 However now, you’re lacking in sunlight after months of brighter evenings.
 Light is the feel-good factor we all know and love.

 If you find yourself feeling a little “off” in Autumn and Winter, this is actually quite common.
 Did you know that the lack of sunlight can actually cause a disturbance in the brain where the sleep hormone, melatonin, can increase production; and the mood hormone, serotonin, can lower which lead to feelings of tiredness?
 Your internal clock is altered too.
 Naturally, we use sunlight as an indicator to wake up, and darkness as a sign to sleep.
 So lower light levels can mess up your body clock in winter.
+(See this page for more on the topic of sleep.)

 It’s smart to keep a close eye on your emotions and be more mindful of your moods and energy levels.